EnterpriseDB/tpa/docs/src/yum_repositories.md

 verify signed packages from the repository), you can just point to it.

-Otherwise, you can specify a description, a `baseurl`, and a `gpgkey` URL, and TPAexec will create a `/etc/yum.repos.d/Other.repo` file for you based on this information.
+Otherwise, you can specify a description, a `baseurl`, and a `gpgkey` URL, and TPA will create a `/etc/yum.repos.d/Other.repo` file for you based on this information.

 The EPEL and PGDG repositories are defined by default.
 The EPEL